-Where has your beloved gone to, you fairest of women?
-Which way has your beloved turned?
-We will seek him with you.
-Concerto: Audi caelum Heaven hear my words, full of desire and suffused with joy.
-Tell me: who is she who rises bright as the dawn, and I shall bless her?
-Say if this one, beautiful as the moon and chosen as the sun fills the heaven and earth with joy: The sweet Virgin Mary, foretold by Ezekiel, the prophet from the East. this holy and happy portal through which death was driven out and which established that life, which is ever the perfect and sure link between God and man for overcoming sin.
+Concerto: Audi caelum

+Heaven hear my words, full of desire and suffused with joy.
+Tell me: who is she who rises bright as the dawn, That I should bless her?
+Say if this one, beautiful as the moon and chosen as the sun, fills with joy earth, heavens and sea.
+This sweet Virgin Mary, foretold by Ezekial, the Prophet from the East, this holy and happy portal through whom death was driven out and who established that life, who is ever the perfect and sure link between God and man for overcoming sin.
 Let us all therefore strive, with what grace we can, to attain this eternal life.
-Let us all therefore strive, and may God, the Father, Son and Mother give comfort to the afflicted.
-And may the Father, Son and Mother whose sweet name we invoke, give comfort to the afflicted.
-Blessed art thou, O Virgin Mary, world without end.
+Let us all therefore strive, and may God the Father, Son and Mother give comfort to the afflicted And may the Father, Son and Mother whose sweet name we invoke, give comfort to the afflicted.
+Blessed art Thou, O Virgin Mary, world without end.